8. Appendix

 • incorporate flexible usage features, including large storage spaces, drawers, adjustable shelving, and closed cupboards with lockable options, and

-• includes at least one overhead cupboard equipped with a key lock for secure storage.
+• include at least one overhead cupboard equipped with a key lock for secure storage.

 (ELCCs) Joinery in the baby bottle preparation area should include:

-• at least one overhead cupboard with a key lock (not above sink)
+• at least one overhead cupboard (not above sink) with a key lock, and shelves

 • bench space for safe and hygienic preparation, including a soap dispenser and paper towel dispenser